Vandivier/afterecon/content/2017-02-13-how-to-rdp-linux-to-windows-10.md

 ---
-title: How to RDP: Linux to Windows 10
+title: "How to RDP: Linux to Windows 10"
 date: 2017-02-13 15:00:12
 author: John Vandivier
 ---